DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/10-connectingusingqStudio.md

 Connecting Using qStudio
 ===============

-Open qStudio, right-click on Servers in the top left corner and select 'Add Server'.
+Open qStudio, right-click on 'Servers' in the top left corner and select 'Add Server'.

 ![Add Server Connection](workshop/graphics/Servers_qStudio1.png)